 Managing payments seem incredibly obvious.
 Yet, late payments on outstanding credit facilities still remain as the most common factor that negatively impacts a business’s credit reports.
 Often, late payments are the main culprit responsible for significant drops in SMEs’ credit scores.
-When it comes to credit facilities, it’s crucial that businesses always make payments on time, each month, with no exceptions.
+When it comes to credit facilities, it’s crucial that businesses always make payments on time to credit providers, each month, with no exceptions.

 Reviewing Credit Reports Regularly

 In addition, SMEs need to correct any inaccuracies in their credit reports.
-One of the quickest and simplest ways to boost your credit scores is to review credit reports meticulously and correct any erroneous or outdated information.
+One of the quickest and simplest ways to improve creditworthiness is to review credit reports meticulously and correct any erroneous or outdated information.
 If you spot incorrect information, SMEs can initiate a dispute and potentially have it corrected or removed within 30 days.

 Have Sufficient Capacity

 Often, the capacity to repay a loan is critical to financial institutions.
 The capacity for a business is calculated based on the borrower’s, in this case, SMEs, ability to generate cash flow in order to service the interest and principal on the loan.
 By having a strong cash flow, it demonstrates an SME’s capacity to repay debt and mitigates the probability of default.
 Thus, this will improve the creditworthiness and credit score of an SME and a business.

 Diversify Business Operations